okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Close](images/Close.PNG)

-The project can be closed and ArcPro can be exited.
+The project can be closed and ArcGIS Pro can be exited.

 #### Ensuring Proper File Locations
 Once a map has been georeferenced, some of the files must be moved to the folder containing the completed map information.